nha/boot-uglify/README.md

-A boot task to uglify JS files
+# Boot-uglify

+A [Clojure](https://clojure.org/) wrapper around [UglifyJS](https://github.com/mishoo/UglifyJS) as well as a [boot](https://boot-clj.com/) task

 “No man ever steps in the same river twice, for it's not the same river and he's not the same man.”
-- Heraclitus
+                                                                                Heraclitus

 In case the citation did not give it away, this is a Clojure library.

-As an extra optimisation step in the release process to make JavaScript output file(s) smaller, using uglify-js2 under the hood.
+The intended use it as an extra optimisation step in the release process to make JavaScript output file(s) smaller, using uglify-js2 under the hood.

 # Installation

 [![Clojars Project](https://img.shields.io/clojars/v/nha/boot-uglify.svg)](https://clojars.org/nha/boot-uglify)

 Status: alpha
+boot task in progress

 ## Usage with boot